SjonHortensius/LRTEditor/README.md

 LRTEditor_MinimalPlugin provides:
 * handler for tab-key; to insert a tab instead of changing focus
 * handler for enter-key; to prevent the browser from inserting a `<DIV>` element
+* handler for paste-event; forces plain-text to be pasted, preventing whitespace issues

 LRTEditor_UndoPlugin provides:
 * handler for ctrl+z/y; for undo/redo functionality